dwilding/frogtab/code_samples.md

   ID="YOUR_ID"
   KEY="KEY_ID"

-  TASK="Record a demo of the latest product features"
+  TASK="Record a new product demo"

   ENCRYPTED_TASK="$(echo "$TASK" | gpg --armor --encrypt --recipient "$KEY")" if [ $? -ne 0 ]; then